ci-bus/browserext/README.md

 + php (php5, php5-dev)
 + Qt5 (qtbase5-dev, qt5-qmake, libqt5webkit5, libqt5webkit5-dev, qt5-image-formats-plugins, qt5-default)

+Extra note: if you have centos7, ubuntu 14 or 16 need to rename config.m4.... to config.m4

 Follow these steps:

 1. For compilation you must run the build script